 Saline is a tiny village located in the state of Louisiana.
 With a population of 266 people and two constituent neighborhoods, Saline is the 275th largest community in Louisiana.

 When you are in Saline, you'll notice that it is more blue-collar than most other communities in America.
-43.54% of Saline’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Saline is a village of production and manufacturing workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Saline who work in management occupations (12.93%), healthcare suport services (10.88%), and teaching (9.52%).
+44.60% of Saline’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Saline is a village of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Saline who work in office and administrative support (10.07%), healthcare suport services (10.07%), and management occupations (9.35%).

-Saline’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Saline’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Saline does not have a public transit system used by locals to get to and from work.

 In Saline, just 11.06% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in Saline in 2010 was $16,689, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $66,756 for a family of four.
 However, Saline contains both very wealthy and poor people as well.

 Saline is a very ethnically-diverse village.
 The people who call Saline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saline residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Saline include English, German, Scots-Irish, and European.

 The most common language spoken in Saline is English.
 Other important languages spoken here include African languages and Hebrew.